What makes your photography different?

 However, with that in mind, photographers that are booked more often rely less on every single wedding for income, and as a result, our operating expenses per wedding are less and can sometimes be more flexible with a couple's budget.

-Have you been commissioned to photograph anyone famous?
+Have you been hired to photograph anyone famous?

-Loads!
-I've been honored over the years to be trusted with capturing the day of many well known clients.
-A multitude of professional athletes, politicians, founders and CEOs of Fortune 100 companies, and even two prime ministers.
-I approach each the day the same, no matter who you are.
+I've been honored over the years to be trusted with capturing images of many well known clients.
+I'm honored to have been hired to photograph Hillary Clinton, Diane Von Furstenberg, two prime ministers, a well known queen, multiple heads of state, as well as professional athletes, celebrities, and CEOs of Fortune 100 companies.
+Every face has a different story and presents it’s own challenges to photograph, no matter who you are.

 How do you compare to others on safeguarding images?